Secondary Hypertension: What Every Patient Should Know

 Common Causes

-Several medical conditions can trigger secondary hypertension.
-Kidney problems top the list, including chronic kidney disease and narrowed arteries that supply the kidneys.
-When your kidneys don't function properly or receive adequate blood flow, they release hormones that raise your blood pressure.
+Kidney problems top the list — chronic kidney disease and narrowed arteries that supply the kidneys.
+When your kidneys don’t function properly or receive adequate blood flow, they release hormones that raise your blood pressure.

 Sleep apnea represents another frequent cause.
 This condition interrupts your breathing during sleep, causing oxygen levels to drop and stress hormones to surge.
 Many people with sleep apnea don’t realize they have it, yet treating it can significantly improve blood pressure control.

-Hormonal disorders also contribute to secondary hypertension.
-Your adrenal glands, small organs that sit atop your kidneys, can produce too much aldosterone, cortisol, or adrenaline-like hormones.
+Hormonal disorders also contribute.
+Your adrenal glands can produce too much aldosterone, cortisol, or adrenaline-like hormones.
 Each of these imbalances affects blood pressure differently but can cause dramatic elevations.

-Certain medications and substances can raise blood pressure too.
-Birth control pills, decongestants, pain relievers, and some antidepressants may contribute to elevated readings.
-Excessive alcohol consumption and illegal drugs like cocaine also affect blood pressure regulation.
+Medications and substances can raise blood pressure too — birth control pills, decongestants, NSAIDs, some antidepressants.
+Excessive alcohol consumption and stimulants like cocaine also affect blood pressure regulation.

 Warning Signs and Symptoms